junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Cas hums quietly, holding his diagnostic hand six inches away from Sam.
 Sam just stares at him.

 "His soul is missing."
-Cas concludes bluntly.
+Cas concludes bluntly after a few minutes.

 Dean looks back and forth between them.
 "His soul?!
 How's that even possible?
 Where is it then?"